X-141/JpDrawApplication/README.md

 ## Special Thanks
 Personally want to thank Dr. Banerjee at WSU for providing help and insight into the world of Machine Learning!

+Also want to thank my close friends who encouraged me during the development of this project!
+Ya'll are also cool lads!

 ## Corresponding Independent Study Document
 This document contains the timeline, experiments, theories, and discoveries made during the development of this application.
 I would encourage anyone who is interested in how the machine learning side of the project evolved to give it a read!